isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/Other Services/request-a-certificate-of-good-standing.md

   <tr>
     <td>
       <ul>
-        <li style="text-align: justify">Requests for a Certificate of Good Standing or a Letter of Confirmation may take around 3 to 6 weeks to process, commencing when all required supporting documents and information have been received.
-Applications that are incomplete, complex (e.g. involving concurrent appointments in more than one law practice entity, foreign interests in Singapore law practices and/or collaborations between Singapore and foreign law practice entities) or submitted during the peak period from December to April may require more time to process.</li>
+        <li style="text-align: justify">The estimated processing time for requests for a Certificate of Good Standing or a Letter of Confirmation is 30 working days.
+Applications with incomplete supporting documents/information, submitted during the peak period from December to April, and/or that are complex, will take longer to process.
+Complex applications include those involving concurrent appointments, foreign interests in Singapore law practices and/or collaborations between Singapore law practices and foreign law practice entities.</li>
         <li style="text-align: justify">Please also note that the LSRA only issues electronic Certificates of Good Standing or Letters of Confirmation.</li>
       </ul>
     </td>